 Corporate donations

-Who to ask for sponsorships?
+Who should nonprofits ask for sponsorships?

 When looking for potential sponsors, research individuals or organizations aligned with your campaign.
 These can be local businesses, larger corporations, community organizations, philanthropic foundations, or individuals interested in supporting your mission.